INET-RC/GeoMX/docs/Configurations.md

 ## Communication algorithms

-As mentioned before, HiPS supports 4 communication algorithms, including fully-synchronous algorithm, mix-synchronous algorithm, HierFAVG-styled synchronous algorithm and DC-ASGD asynchronous algorithm.
+As mentioned before, GeoMX supports 4 communication algorithms, including fully-synchronous algorithm, mix-synchronous algorithm, HierFAVG-styled synchronous algorithm and DC-ASGD asynchronous algorithm.
 Let's first look into two basic algorithms: fully-synchronous algorithm and mix-synchronous algorithm.
 The main difference is whether `Global Server` and `Servers` communicate in a synchronous way or not, while `Server` and `Workers` are always communicating synchronously within.

 ### Fully-synchronous Algorithm